 As these files are necessary for finalizing your script, please upload all screen captured video files to your project page as soon as possible.

 3. Filming location: Will the filming need to take place in multiple locations?
+YES

+Not necessarily a requirement.
+The workshop where most of the recording would take place is relatively small.
+If more space is needed for the interview, additional rooms are available.
+Address: Helmholtzstr.
+18, 01069 Dresden, Saxony, Germany – Barkhausenbau, Room S57/K6/S48

 If Yes, how far apart are the locations?
+Same Building

 To ensure that your script can be filmed in one day, the protocol sections are cumulatively restricted to 55 shots (shots are the 3-digit numbers like 2.1.1, 2.1.2…etc)